ebrahim294/position-protocol/README.md

 ### Local development

-Deploy in the local environment.
+Deploy in the local environmental.

 ```
 yarn dev